urllib.request --- Extensible library for opening URLs

 • The data returned by urlopen() or urlretrieve() is the raw data returned by the server.
 This may be binary data (such as an image), plain text or (for example) HTML.
 The HTTP protocol provides type information in the reply header, which can be inspected by looking at the Content-Type header.
 If the returned data is HTML, you can use the module html.parser to parse it.

 • The code handling the FTP protocol cannot differentiate between a file and a directory.
 This can lead to unexpected behavior when attempting to read a URL that points to a file that is not accessible.
 If the URL ends in a /, it is assumed to refer to a directory and will be handled accordingly.
 But if an attempt to read a file leads to a 550 error (meaning the URL cannot be found or is not accessible, often for permission reasons), then the path is treated as a directory in order to handle the case when a directory is specified by a URL but the trailing / has been left off.
 This can cause misleading results when you try to fetch a file whose read permissions make it inaccessible; the FTP code will try to read it, fail with a 550 error, and then perform a directory listing for the unreadable file.
-If fine-grained control is needed, consider using the ftplib module, subclassing FancyURLopener, or changing _urlopener to meet your needs.
+If fine-grained control is needed, consider using the ftplib module.

 urllib.response --- Response classes used by urllib